Ranagol/webpage-template/readme.md

 ## Logging
 The app uses a singleton class for Logging.
 All exceptions in the app automatically do error logging.
+The navbar displays always, if the user is logged in or not.
+If the user is logged in, then a 'Hi, ...' is displayed in navbar.

 ## Exceptions

+## Views
+Every view has a header, footer and a navbar.
+These are reusable components.
+Views are here: resources\views.